Subject lead: Mrs Thacker

 Art and Design is taught both discretely and through cross-curricular lessons in other subjects such as RE, History, Design and Technology.
 Cooper and Jordan School use Kapow’s progression map which sets out the knowledge, skills, understanding, vocabulary and cultural capital opportunities for each year group.
 The Progression Map shows a coherent progression in expectations, all meeting the national curriculum programme of study for Art and Design.
 A Curriculum Overview for Art and Design sets out how the curriculum will be met throughout the school.
 This shows a cohesive and bespoke interpretation of the curriculum.
-Sculpture, Painting and Drawing are taught through a range of great artists and artwork, creating a familiar and progressively more challenging curriculum each year.
-Before teaching each unit, teachers will look at how the scheme can be adapted to meet the needs of the pupils in their class, and differentiated appropriately so that all pupils are challenged to meet or exceed age related expectations.
+Sculpture, Painting, Crafting and Drawing are taught through a range of great artists and artwork, creating a familiar and progressively more challenging curriculum each year.
+Before teaching each unit, teachers will adapt planning to meeting the needs of the pupils in their class, and use adaptive teaching to ensure all pupils are challenged to meet or exceed age related expectations.

 The areas of study are set out in the Early Years Foundation Stage Framework and National Curriculum 2014.

 In the Early Years, we teach art through the Expressive Arts strand of the Early Years Framework.